landonmarder/landonmarder.github.io/_posts/2014-06-28-code-school-ember-level-3.md

 - Ember Inspector for Chrome is good for debugging nested routes (routes)
 - ItemIndexRoute gets rendered when you go to the items route (so need to create a template for items/index for when no item is selected)
+- The items.index route will render the items/index template and use the ItemsIndexController

 **Important vocab**
 ---